-Get to know Toronto's best securities litigation lawyers based on Lexpert's comprehensive yearly peer review.
-The complete list of Ontario’s most recommended lawyers and law firms in the field can be accessed via our practice area rankings.
+These were Toronto's best securities litigation lawyers based on Lexpert's 2021 yearly peer review.
+For the complete list of Ontario’s leading lawyers and law firms in this field, see our current list of the best securities litigation lawyers here.

 In our survey, securities litigation covers dispute resolution and settlement on issues, including insider trading, oppression remedies, shareholder disputes, contested mergers and acquisitions bid and defence work, proxy contests, amalgamations, reorganizations and restructurings, corporate governance disputes and director, officer, issuer and investment dealer disclosure and liability claims.